DevSushovan/Tic-Tac-Toe/README.md

-A simple and fun Tic Tac Toe game built using [mention your tech stack, e.g., HTML, CSS, JavaScript / Python].
+A simple and fun Tic Tac Toe game built using [HTML, CSS, JavaScript].
 Players can enjoy the classic X vs O gameplay with a clean interface.
 Features include:

 Two-player mode (X vs O)